 The Kingdom of God is associated with patience (Revelation 1:9).
 We are to allow patience to have its perfect work in us.
 The believer who is impatient must cry out to God for deliverance from the sin of impatience.

 There is coming an hour of temptation on the earth.
 Lawlessness, lust, and violence will abound.
 If we are willing to guard the Word of Christ’s patience now, Christ will guard us throughout the period of temptation (Revelation 3:10).
 But if we do not carry our cross patiently in the present hour, Christ will not guard us during the time of temptation.
 We—Christian or not—will be drawn into the deceptions of Antichrist.
 We will have our part in fiery burnings under the watchful eyes of the holy angels and the Lamb (Revelation 14:10,11).

 If we are patient to the point of the death of our fleshly nature we will find rest in the time of trouble.
 We will rest from our labors, and our works will follow us as light and heat follow the rising of the sun (Revelation 14:13).
 This is the patience of the saints, of those who keep the commandments of God.

 Much patience and cheerful confidence in the Lord throughout every kind of suffering and perplexity are necessary if we would attain the first resurrection.

 The intercession of others on our behalf.
 A factor that must not be overlooked, in the attainment of eternal life, is intercessory prayer.
-The intercession of Christ in the Presence of the Father is one of the major provisions God has made to insure our success as we pursue the narrow, pressured, rigorous way that leads to life.
+The intercession of Christ in the Presence of the Father is one of the major provisions God has made to ensure our success as we pursue the narrow, pressured, rigorous way that leads to life.